zeusmedina/cs-application-crawling-lab-codeU/README.md

 And as usual, in `javacs-lab11`, you'll find the Ant build file `build.xml`.

-Before you run `JedisMaker`, you have to modify it to provide information about your server.
-If you did this in the previous lab, you might want to make a copy of your modified version.
+Before you run `JedisMaker`, you have to provide a file with information about your Redis server.
+If you did this in the previous lab, you can just copy it over.
 Otherwise you can find instructions in the previous lab.

 Run `ant build` to compile the source files, then run `ant JedisMaker` to make sure it is configured to connect to your Redis server.